AssTractionHero/cytube/docs/cytube-3-wiki.md

 This restriction applies to both chat messages sent to the channel as well as private messages.
 By default, accounts must be at least 10 minutes old to chat, and 1 hour old to send links in chat.
 The age of an account is determined as follows:
    * If the user is logged in as a registered account, the registration time of the account is used.
    * Otherwise, the timestamp of the session cookie is used.
-The session cookie is set whenever a user first joins a channel, and is resetwhenever the user's IP address changes.
+The session cookie is set whenever a user first joins a channel, and is reset whenever the user's IP address changes.
 Different browsers will have unique session cookies.

 ### Admin Settings